 Contact Sue Morton to book for a workshop – email: or tel: 01636 815788

-EXHIBITORS – The following is a list of the exhibitors who will be taking part:
+EXHIBITORS – The following is a list of the exhibitors who took part:

 Hand built and slipcast ceramics decorated using the Gum bichromate photographic process.